Merit Increase Guidelines for Staff Employees

 Basic Eligibility Criteria

-Individuals must be continuously employed at UH/UHSA in a benefits-eligible staff position for at least one year prior to the effective date of the merit increase program (employed on or before September 1, 2012).
+Individuals must be continuously employed at UH/UHSA in a benefits-eligible staff position for at least one year prior to the effective date of the merit increase program.
 Non-benefits eligible staff employees are not eligible to receive a merit increase and will not be calculated for merit pool purposes.

-Employees who have received a 5% or greater pay adjustment after September 1, 2012 are not eligible to receive a merit increase and will not be calculated for merit pool purposes.
+Employees who have received a 5% or greater pay adjustment within the 6 months prior to the merit effective date are not eligible to receive a merit increase and will not be calculated for merit pool purposes.

-Employees must have completed the mandatory training required for state and federal compliance in accordance with SAM 02.A.11.
+Employees must have completed the mandatory training required for state and federal compliance in accordance with SAM 02.A.11 by November 21, 2014.

-Employees who are supervisors or managers must have completed ePerformance documents for all of their subordinates.
+Employees who are supervisors or managers must have completed ePerformance documents for all of their subordinates by March 2, 2015.

 Employees with current pay rates over their respective pay range maximums are not eligible for merit pay increases.
 Likewise, no merit increase will be approved that results in an employee’s new pay rate exceeding the pay range maximum.